Voiteh/Calx/README.md

 # CalcLibrary
-This is Ceylon library project, aiming to provide tree based calculation environmant
+This is Ceylon library project, aiming to provide expandable algebraic expression calculation environment